paulhedlund/WAB2018spring/Exercises/widget2.md

      ![](img/ex2/widg2_pc6.png)

-17) Select a county and zoom to it by clicking Zoom to County.
+17) Select a county and zoom to it by clicking **Zoom to County**.
 The map should zoom to the county selected and highlight it in yellow.

      ![](img/ex2/widg2_pc6.png)